juxor/afaq/markdown/secH2.md

 means by which a class system is maintained and, therefore, a key aspect of a state.

-As Kropotkin put, the State idea _"includes the existence of a power situated above society"_ as well as _"a **territorial concentration** as well as the concentration of many functions of the life of societies in the hands of a few."_ It _"implies some new relationships between members of society . . . in order to subject some classes to the domination of others"_ and this becomes obvious _"when one studies the origins of the State."_ [**The State: Its Historic Role**, p.
+As Kropotkin put it, the State idea _"includes the existence of a power situated above society"_ as well as _"a **territorial concentration** as well as the concentration of many functions of the life of societies in the hands of a few."_ It _"implies some new relationships between members of society . .
+. in order to subject some classes to the domination of others"_ and this becomes obvious _"when one studies the origins of the State."_ [**The State:
+Its Historic Role**, p.
 10] This was the case with representative democracy:

 > _"To attack the central power, to strip it of its prerogatives, to decentralise, to dissolve authority, would have been to abandon to the people